-At Westways we recognise that where pupil premium funding is carefully targeted this will have a positive impact on attainment gaps for disadvantaged children.
+At Westways we recognise that when pupil premium funding is carefully targeted it will have a positive impact on closing attainment gaps for disadvantaged children.
 The governors and school leaders aim to reduce the attainment gap to zero by engaging with children and families and providing the best possible opportunities for children.
 Our strategy is to ensure the highest expectations of disadvantaged pupils as this is key in helping remove attainment gaps.

 Our approach at Westways includes:

 - Identifying pupils who receive pupil premium and are working below the level of their peers.

 - Providing appropriate support to overcome barriers and improve outcomes.

 - Where pupils are experiencing social, emotional or psychological barriers to learning, we investigate and look to find the best way to support them.

 - Recognising the need to provide additional support or fund opportunities to improve and enhance the experience of those pupils that receive pupil premium who are attaining well, at the same level or higher than their peers.

 The statement below details our school’s plan for pupil premium funding (and recovery premium) for the 2022/23 to 2024/25 academic years to help improve the attainment of our disadvantaged pupils.
 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending of pupil premium had within our school.

 Pupil Premium Reports

 - Pupil Premium Expenditure Report 2016-2017